anoma/nspec/docs/tutorial/engines/template/engine_environment_descr.md

 2. This is the page title and must follow the schema `[Engine family name] Environment`.

-3. For complicated engines, we want an overview of how types relate to each other, either within the engine family or beyond engine family boundaries and/or intra-node or inter-node.
+3. This section is **optional**.
+For complicated engines, we want an overview of how types relate to each other, either within the engine family or beyond engine family boundaries and/or intra-node or inter-node.